semihlevent/eyks-loader/README.md

 Done prop is a boolean property.
 Default value is false.
 When set to `true` status bar progress set to 100% in 300ms

-## `shiningColor`
+## `glowingColor`

-Shining color prop is a css color property.
+Glowing color prop is a css color property.
 Default value is `rgb(190, 4, 4)`.
-This value is used in status bar to add shining effect.
+This value is used in status bar to add glowing effect.